 The timeline of the recruitment process can be quite varied for different positions depending on a number of factors.
 Some of these include: the number of applicants that apply for the position (increasing the amount to review and shortlist), and the processing of background checks etc. Below are the standard steps Council follows when recruiting:

-Step 4: Successful applicant selected & notified verbally, followed by letter of offer.
+- Step 4: Successful applicant selected & notified verbally, followed by a letter of offer.

 Working for Council

 The South Burnett Region is ideally situated just 2 - 3 hours’ drive to Brisbane, Toowoomba, Sunshine Coast and Fraser Coast.
 The region is renowned for its great wine, gourmet foods and recreational facilities such as Lake Boondooma and Yallakool tourist parks.